sradc/sradc.github.io/_posts/2024-01-08-copyrighted-text-gpt.md

 layout: post
 title: "Extracting copyrighted text from GPT"
 date: 2024-01-08 00:00:00 +0000
-date_edited:
+date_edited: 2024-01-08 00:00:00 +0000
 categories:
 comments: true
 ---

-It seems that ChatGPT has memorised copyrighted text, but it can be difficult to get the model to output this text, because OpenAI have implemented some kind of copyright detection.
+It seems that ChatGPT has memorised copyrighted text, but it can be difficult to get the model to output this text, because of some kind of copyright detection that OpenAI have implemented.

 I made a few different attempts in the web interface, with ChatGPT 3.5, but the copyright detection successfully prevented the model from returning copyrighted text,